 \subsection{Discussion}

 We have identified a threshold momentum $Q$ that separates the low-momentum scale of the optical model potential from the high-momentum components.
-Those high momentum components become irrelevant for the evaluation of associated elastic scattering observables.
+We have shown that those high momentum components become irrelevant for the evaluation of associated elastic scattering observables.
 We stress that the threshold momentum $Q$ is not set \textit{a priori} but inferred in the context of realistic constructions of optical model potentials.
-The criterion is that of being the smallest momentum window that enables to reproduce the scattering observables within numerical accuracy.
-On this regard, its philosophy differs from renormalization group techniques for the constructions of $v$ low-$k$ \textit{NN} interactions, where a momentum cutoff is set beforehand within a coherent mathematical framework~\cite{Bogner2010}.
+The criterion is that of being the smallest momentum window that enables one to reproduce the scattering observables within a given numerical accuracy.
+On this regard, the philosophy of the approach differs from that of renormalization group techniques for the constructions of $v$ low-$k$ \textit{NN} interactions, where a momentum cutoff is set beforehand within a coherent mathematical framework~\cite{Bogner2010}.
 In such a case momentum-dependent \textit{NN} potentials are calculated to reproduce exactly the on-shell amplitudes within a predefined momentum interval.
-Although in principle the scheme we have discussed here can also be extended to $A\!=\!1$, corresponding to \textit{NN} scattering, such particular case would require a more focused study.
+Although in principle the scheme we have discussed here can also be extended to $A\!=\!1$, corresponding to \textit{NN} scattering, we leave this interesting case for a more focused study.